AC-PKAN: Attention-Enhanced and Chebyshev Polynomial-Based Physics-Informed Kolmogorov-Arnold Networks: Explanation for the Efficiency of Chebyshev Type I Polynomials Over B-Splines

 while storing both the grid arrays of size \(W_\ell\times (G+k+1)\) and coefficient arrays of size \(W_{\ell+1}\times W_\ell\times (G+k)\), as well as intermediate activations \(\mathcal{O}\bigl(B\sum_\ell W_\ell W_{\ell+1}\bigr)\).
 Hence

 \paragraph{Discussion.} By replacing piecewise B-splines with globally supported Chebyshev polynomials, Cheby1KAN eliminates the need for (i) knot-location logic, (ii) local interpolation routines, and (iii) repeated recursive basis‐function updates.
 All operations reduce to standardized vectorized transforms (tanh, acos, cos) and a single rank-3 tensor contraction, which are highly optimized on modern hardware.
-Consequently, Cheby1KAN attains both lower asymptotic time complexity and substantially reduced memory footprint compared to its B-spline counterpart, while preserving—indeed enhancing—its ability to represent high-frequency features.
+Cheby1KAN achieves lower asymptotic time complexity and a substantially smaller memory footprint than its B spline counterpart while improving the model’s ability to capture high-frequency features.